Currawong Workers' Holiday Camp

-The Currawong Workers' Holiday Camp is a heritage-listed former farm and now workers' holiday camp located at Currawong Beach, Northern Beaches Council, New South Wales, Australia.
+The Currawong Workers' Holiday Camp is a heritage-listed former farm and now workers' holiday camp located at Currawong Beach, New South Wales, Australia.
 It was designed by various parties including the Van Dyke Brothers, Hudsen's Homes and built in 1950.
 The property is also known as Little Mackerel, Labor Council's Holiday Resort, Unions NSW Currawong Holiday Cottages, and Midholme and Coaster's Retreat.
 The property is Crown land and owned by the Government of New South Wales.
 The property was added to the New South Wales State Heritage Register on 12 May 2009.